Malia Obama and Sasha Obama were 10 and 7 years old when they moved into the White House.

 When the family acquired Portuguese Water Dogs Bo and Sunny, helping to care for the first pets was added to the girls' list of responsibilities.

-Sasha, who's celebrating her 19th birthday, graduated from Sidwell Friends School (alumni include her sister, Chelsea Clinton and Al Gore III) a year ago.
+Sasha graduated from Sidwell Friends School (alumni include Malia, Chelsea Clinton and Al Gore III) last year.
 After a summer that included a family vacation to the South of France, she packed up to attend the University of Michigan.

-"I think it's cool that even though her family went to Ivy League schools, she decided that UM was the caliber high enough to match that of an Ivy League school," Jessica Brinser, then a Michigan sophomore, told the Detroit News about her notable new fellow Wolverine last August after move-in day.
+"I think it's cool that even though her family went to Ivy League schools, she decided that UM was the caliber high enough to match that of an Ivy League school," Jessica Brinser, then a Michigan sophomore, told the Detroit News in August 2019 about her notable new fellow Wolverine after move-in day.
 She added, "We hope she finds her fit here just like we all have.
 We all love it here.
 We hope she does, too."

 The 44th POTUS and first lady, aka Dad and Mom, helped move her into her dorm, just as they hauled crates and bedding for Malia when she moved into Harvard Yard in 2017.